liamedeiros/ehtplot/doc/COLORMAP.md

 The CIELAB (== CIE L*a*b* == Lab) color space, introduced by the International Commission on Illumination (ICE) in 1976, was the first attempt to take into account the the perceptual aspects of human vision.
+Here, L* is the lightness and a* and b* are the green-red and blue-yellow color components.
 The CIECAM02 color appearance model (CAM) published by the CIE in 2002 defines six color appearances: brightness, lightness, colorfulness, chroma, saturation, and hue.
 And the iCAM06 model is capable of handling spatial appearance phenomena such as contrast.

+It is useful to transform the Cartesian CIELAB color space to the cylindrical CIELCh color space which has coordinates L*, C*, and h.
+The lightness coordinate L* is identical to CIELAB.
+The chroma (relative saturation) C* and hue h (in degree h°) are simply `C* = sqrt(a*^2 + b*^2)` and `h = atan2(b*, a*)`.